hnguye89/Cybcersecurity-Bootcamp-Project/README.md

 # Elk Stack Deployment

-# A Description of Te Deployment
+# A Description of The Deployment

 The diagram depict how the virtual machines are connected into the Elk server within the ansible container after the Elk server is being deployed.
 The diagram shown below:
 ![Project1_Diagram](https://user-images.githubusercontent.com/77870466/122309043-92bdbd00-cedb-11eb-96ee-e81d9eee9202.jpg)